-On successful completion of this subject, students should be able to:
+After successful completion of this subject, students will be able to:

-1. Identify how data both mediates and governs society and daily life in ways often connected to commercial interests.
-2. Understand the ways in which data informs the production of meaning (eg assessment of performance, analysis of texts, policy making informed by demographic modelling).
-3. Develop a critical capacity with regard to the limits and possibilities of data and its relation to the operation of power.
+1. Identify how data both influences and governs individuals and society 2.
+Discuss the impact of commercial interests in capture and use of data 3.
+Analyse the ways in which data affects meaning (e.g., assessment of performance, analysis of texts, policy making informed by demographic modelling.)
+4. Evaluate the limits and possibilities of data and its relation to the operation of power 5.
+Discuss ethical frameworks in relation to the gathering, use and transmission of data